-Personally I did weight lifting and cardiovascular training 4 to 5 days a week.
-Lifting weights will stimulate your muscles and make them grow while burning fat away and cardio helps you burns a lot of calories really fast.
+Personally, I did weight lifting and cardiovascular training 4 to 5 days a week.
+Lifting weights will stimulate your muscles and make them grow while burning fat away and cardio helps you burn a lot of calories really fast.

 If your main focus is losing fat fast you should focus more on the cardio training such as jogging, cycling or incline walking on the treadmill.

 Training is not easy and a lot of people come up with excuses not to do it, and believe me I heard them all.
 One hour in the gym is just 4% of your 24 hour day.
 Get your workout done in the morning when your energy levels are up, before going to work or to school.

 For beginners, full body splits or upper body/lower body splits are great.
 Just make sure to hit all your body parts, have good form and stay hydrated in order to avoid injuries.

 #4 - Start a Lifestyle With Your New HabitsLastly but not least, try to make dieting and training a part of your lifestyle.
 Stick with them.